Jasmine54/Data-Visualization/README.md

 | [Home Page](https://jasmine54.github.io/Data-Visualization/) | [Assignment 1](Assignment-1) | [Assignment 2](Assignment-2) | [Assignment 3&4](Assignment-3&4) | [Final Project I](final-project-part-1) | [Final Project II](final-project-part-2) | [Final Project III](final-project-part-3) |

-# Jiaxin's Portfolio for Data Visualization 📊
+# 🌟 Jiaxin's Portfolio 🌟
 This is my public portfolio for Telling Stories with Data at CMU!
 It's where I'll be showcasing all my awesome work.
 I hope you enjoy it!

 # About me